kioko/swift-code-snippets/Activity Indicator/README.md

 Activity Indicator
 ---------------------
-A simple project that shows how to dispay activity indicators.
+A simple project that shows how to dispay activity indicators

+Photo credit goes to [@the_mentalyst](http://www.thementalyst.net/).